 If you are Irish, or love the Irish way, you can’t miss Baltimore’s beloved St. Patrick Parade where thousands gather every year to march, sing, dance, and watch the action.
 It’s lively, slightly crazy and a ton of fun.
 When you’re done, go top it off with a pint of Guinness for the perfect Irish afternoon.

 With festivities lasting all week long, you can pick the day that you come to Annapolis and still celebrate in Baltimore or closer to home on actual St. Patrick Day.
 Events are held all throughout downtown Annapolis where you are sure to catch some incredible Irish bands before heading to Galway Bay for some tasty Irish grub.

-For 17 years, Baltimore has headed to Federal Hill for this annual pub crawl where you can drink and eat your way through Federal Hill’s most popular haunts.
-In true Irish style, prepare for some malarkey along the way.
+Head to Federal Hill for this annual pub crawl where you can drink and eat your way through the area’s most popular haunts.
+In true Irish style, prepare for some malarkey along the way!